Green Office Week: What happens during Green Office Week

-More information can be found about the week at the Green Office Week site.

 Green Offices for Dummies

 As part of Green Office Week, a specially commissioned guide was produced in partnership with the worldwide reference series For Dummies.
 Green Offices for Dummies covers a range of practical ways that workers can implement more sustainable working practices.
 The guide contains a number of case studies that look at the businesses case for becoming environmentally friendlier.
+The guide was released in 2009.

 Eco-bikes

 Throughout the week eco-bikes visit cities across the UK.
 They will be around major transport links including train and tube stations during rush hour and in the city centre at lunchtimes.